spcourse/python/en/loops/index.md

 # Loops

 In a computer program you often encounter a (small) set of instructions that you want to execute multiple times.
-They way to do and steer that is by using loops.
-On this page we discuss the format and features of loops and we will also explore a few examples where loops can be very useful.
+The way to do and steer that is by using loops.
+On this page we discuss the format and features of loops and we will also explore a few examples in which loops can be very useful.

 Please create a file called `practicing_loops.py` and use it to implement the various examples and exercises on this page.